• Committees & Knowledge Communities

 The Lake Superior Design Retreat (LSDR) is an annual winter weekend design conference in Duluth, MN.
 Architects and others interested in design gather together at Fitger’s Inn to explore the corners of design with six invited design professionals who share their passion for their art and/or craft and discuss their creative stories.

-Chair: Steve Buetow, AIA and Jessie Bauldry, AIA
+Chair: Jessie Bauldry, AIA and Cole Strombeck, AIA

 Staff liaison: Deanna Christiansen, Hon.
 AIA MN and Ann Mayhew